Edenton police eye gunshot detection system

-Facing a crisis of gun violence, town of Edenton officials may opt for a high-tech tool to stem the tide — an acoustic threat detection system that can pinpoint the location of gunshots the moment they are fired.
+EDENTON — Facing a crisis of gun violence, Edenton officials may opt for a high-tech tool to stem the tide — an acoustic threat detection system that can pinpoint the location of gunshots the moment they are fired.

 A vote on purchasing the system could come as soon as the Edenton Town Council’s July 13 meeting.